bird-house/birdhouse-deploy/birdhouse/components/README.rst

 private repo containing the source controlled ``env.local`` file and any other docker-compose override for true infrastructure-as-code.

 Note: there are still cases where a human intervention is needed.
-See note in script deploy.sh_ (:download:`download <../deployment/deploy.sh>`).
+See note in script |deploy.sh|_.

 Usage